amoilanen/WordTree/README.md

 5. Words can be easily added to a language from other languages, also points out commonality.
 Just follow common grammar rules in that language

 6. In different contexts various languages demonstrate different variability: i.e. same phrase in English but two different phrases in Dutch

+7. Language rules are pretty formal, even exceptions are not that exceptional, it is just the rules are oversimplified or not adequate.
+For example, rules of pronunciation and inscription can explain many of the so called 'irregular' verbs.
+This level of language formalization is not addressed by this simple project.

+Notes

+Verbs irregular in one language may be not irregular in other languages?
+Is this related to